borfebor/alpaca_app/README.md

 After uploading the ProteinGroups file, the GUI changes to the data analysis page.
 This page consists of two main parts, the body and the sidebar.

 - The **GUI sidebar** controls quantification parameters as desired MS intensity method, normalization and protein standards.
 The sidebar contains 2 main parts (`Data preprocessing` and `Quantification standards`).
 The desired data processing parameters can be chosen in the `Data preprocessing` section.
 This includes removal of contaminants, intensity normalization and data formatting.
 Additionally, the `Quantification standards` section allows to select the used protein standards for quantification and the added amounts.
-By default, it is set for UPS2, but custom standards can be added).
+By default, it is set for UPS2, but custom standards can be added.

 - The **GUI body** which is divided into 3 parts (`Experimental set-up`, `Data visualization` and `Your data`) allows the user to add details on the experiment and visualize the data.
 Details on the sample preparation can be added to the `Experimental set-up` tab.
 Summary statistics of the data and its quantification can be explored in the `Data visualization` tab.
 Finally, `Your data` corresponds to the quantified proteins in a tabular format ready to be exported.